web analytics

 1. The most important reason of all: you could save a life.

 CPR is designed to provide immediate assistance to someone who is in a state of cardiac arrest, which means the electrical signals in the heart become chaotic or disrupted, the heart stops beating, blood stops pumping throughout the body, and breathing stops.
 CPR keeps the blood circulating until help arrives, and statistics show that effective CPR provided immediately after cardiac arrest can double or even triple a victim’s chance of survival.
+For this reason, most people are enrolling in emergency preparedness training, like the first aid training Newmarket.

 Every year more than 300,000 people in the US experience sudden cardiac arrest, which can be triggered by a wide variety of causes ranging from heart attack and stroke to injuries, head trauma, poisoning, drug overdose, near drowning, electric shock, and many other conditions.
 It’s one of the nation’s leading causes of death, taking the lives of more than 200,000 people each year.
 It’s estimated that as many as 50,000 of those deaths could be prevented if the victim received CPR immediately, but unfortunately as few as 15% to 30% of people who have cardiac arrest outside of a hospital actually get CPR from a bystander.